WenchenLi/PhotoRestoration/python/DCGAN-tensorflow/README.md

 * rectangular patch can be used to proximate any problematic area in the input image.
 So setting different shape of rectangular area as missing patch mask is a good starting point.
 ## TODO
 * mask shape should be more distinct
+* force attention on filling the problematic area by only backprop the error in the masked area
 * rewrite encoder without pretty tensor
 * write indicator when to stop training( equilibrium?)
 * write residual layer [torch reference](https://github.com/gcr/torch-residual-networks/blob/master/residual-layers.lua)